nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 _Similar to UC10 except without extension 2b._

-**Use case: UC11 - Undo a command**
+**Use case: UC12 - Undo a command**

 **MSS**

-1. Actor performs a command to update the addressbook.
+1. Actor performs a command that updates the addressbook.
 2. System executes the command.
 3. Actor requests to undo the recently executed command.
 4. System reverts changes made by the user.